A guide to the best parks in Dubai

 Last but by no means least, there’s The Dubai Frame, the city’s striking architectural landmark.
 Providing incredible views of both old and new Dubai, it is a truly remarkable spectacle.
 Standing at 150 metres tall, it has a glass floor along much of its 93 metre-long bridge, so if you suffer from vertigo you may have problems walking on the glass.
 The best solution?
 Don’t look down.

-Zabeel District, near Al Jafiliya metro station, Sun to Wed 8am to 10pm, Thur to Sat (and official holidays) 8am to 11pm.
+Zabeel District, near Al Jafiliya metro station, 8am to 10pm daily.

-Since it’s illegal to have your dog off-leash, the aptly named Bark Park is a haven for pet owners.
+Since it’s not permitted to have your dog off-leash, the aptly named Bark Park is a haven for pet owners.
 The desert park is a fully enclosed, clean and private area for dogs to exercise and socialise off their lead, it’s certified and approved by the Dubai government.

 It’s split between areas for little dogs and big dogs, so all dogs can play and explore without being intimidated by their larger counter parts, and it’s well lit at night, which is an added bonus.